Your connection to the past and the building blocks of our community’s future …

 13,000-square-foot annex

-Construction on a 13,000-square-foot annex began in May 2023.
+The 13,000-square-foot annex behind the courthouse should be finished by June 2024.
 It will house Dr. Mervyn King’s significant collections of antique firearms, Native American artifacts, steam engines, Marklin and other toys, toy trains and more.

 Facility